Morrow High School (Georgia)

 Morrow High School is the easternmost secondary school in Clayton County, Georgia, United States.
 Part of Clayton County Public Schools; it is located in Ellenwood at 4930 Steele Road.
 The school's teams are known as the Mustangs.
 Middle schools generally associated with Morrow High are Morrow Middle School, Adamson Middle School and Rex Mill Middle School.

-Clayton State University is the nearest post-secondary school, though some college-bound students enroll at the University of Georgia, Georgia Southern University, University of West Georgia, Georgia Gwinnett College and Georgia State University.
-Recent students have also attended Stanford University, Duke University, Yale University, Brown University, Embry-Riddle Aeronautical University, Massachusetts Institute of Technology, Georgia Institute of Technology, Savannah School of Art and Design, and Morehouse College.

-A new $80 million campus is being built just east of the current location with a stadium and basketball arena.
-It will be the largest and most expensive school built in Clayton County.
+In 2022, the new Morrow High School $80 million campus was recently completed just east of the current location with a brand new district stadium and basketball arena.
+It will be the largest and most expensive school built in Clayton County Schools.